-Companies have to comply with the Notifiable Data Breaches (NDB) scheme, which makes it mandatory for businesses to report data breaches to the Government and their customers if the data breach is likely to result in data being misused.
+Companies in Australia have to comply with the Notifiable Data Breaches (NDB) scheme, which makes it mandatory for businesses to report data breaches to the Government and their customers if the data breach is likely to result in data being misused.

 Accountants are a highly targeted profession due to the sensitive data often kept on file, such as tax file numbers.

 Any company which holds information has a risk exposure.
 This can be demonstrated by the claims examples detailed:

 Background: A CPA firm used a third party cloud-based software provider to hold confidential information.
 The cloud provider advised the CPA firm their account had been accessed by an unauthorised identity who had deleted data relating to 5,000 clients.
 As a result of the hack, the client was unable to trade due to the missing data and limited access to their software.